EPCCed/eidf-docs/docs/services/confidentialdataworkspace/quickstart.md

 - Consented personal identifiable data that is used for research purposes and is subject to controls on how the data is used and shared
 - Valuable data that should not exist in many, untrusted, non-audited or unauthorised locations

+This service provides a controlled, auditable environment for working with this type of data that can be setup quickly to allow focus on data processing rather than meeting data access requirements.

 ## Prerequisites to using the Confidential Data Workspace

 Projects using the CDW cloud service are accessed via the